-Petrw/ dat. "in the ministry of Peter" - in Peter.
-Dative of advantage, "he who wrought a great thing for Peter to make him apostle of the Jews", Bligh, or locative, as NIV.
+Petrw/ dat. "in the ministry of Peter" - in peter.
+Dative of advantage, "he who wrought a great thing for Peter to make him apostle of the Jews", Bligh, or locative, space / idiomatic, as NIV.

 thV peritomhV gen. "to the circumcised" - of the circumcision.
 The genitive is usually taken as verbal, objective, as NIV.

 kai "[was] also" - and [worked].
 Adjunctive; "also".

 emoi dat. pro. "in me" - in me [to = for the gentiles].
 Dative of interest, advantage; "for me."

 oi dokounteV (dokew) pres. part. "those reputed / those esteemed" - [and realizing the grace the thing having been given to me, james and cephas and john] the ones seeming.
 The participle serves as a substantive, as above.